 Business Insider ranks Gensler #25 on “Top 100 Creators” list.

 Gensler is the World Architecture 100’s #1 Most Admired U.S. Firm and the recipient of the AIA’s Institute Honor Awards for Architecture in 2014.

 For the 34th consecutive year, Gensler tops Interior Design magazine’s “Top 100 Giants” list.

-Though our reach is global, Gensler believes in the importance of being connected to our local community.
-We look to hire people with compelling connections to a particular location.
+Though our reach is global, Gensler believes in the importance of being connected to our local communities.
+We look to hire people with compelling ties to a particular location.
 For this reason, we highly recommend that you consider career opportunities in your primary location of interest, and we recommend that interns respond directly to a posted internship opportunity.

 I have been working at Gensler full-time (More than 3 years)

 Although we are a larger firm, I never feel like a small part here.
 It feels as though a warm sense of welcome exudes from the top down.
 I genuinely feel as though the company has my best interests at heart, not only professionally but from a work-life balance perspective as well.
 All this contributes to my drive to succeed here at Gensler because I know they have my back!

 slight improvement for growth opportunity withing firm may help